This vegan gluten-free veggie pasta salad offers a pleasing combination of pasta, fresh crunchy vegetables and a creamy avocado mustard dressing.

 Salad

-- 1 16 oz bag of gluten-free pasta I use Tinkyada Brown Rice Pasta
+- 16 oz gluten-free pasta I use Tinkyada Brown Rice Pasta

 - 2 cups cooked or canned chickpeas rinsed and drained